 The Europe Award

-Zlin Dog – prize
+Zlin Dog – Award

 ČT:D Audience Award

-- for the Best Short Animated Film
+- Award for the Best Short Animated Film

 ZLÍN FILM FESTIVAL is the largest and oldest festival of its kind in the world.
 That such a film festival originated in Zlín is no coincidence.
 The establishment of holding a regular film festival in Zlín was the logical result of efforts by local filmmakers to present their work in a local atmosphere.
 The first year of the festival took place in 1961, exactly 20 years after another film festival had been carried out in Zlín, which went by the name of Film Harvest (or Zliennale).
 Although these precursors of later film festivals in Zlín were held in the war years 1940 - 1941, they attracted a considerable amount of attention among audiences and the filmmakers themselves.
 The Film Harvest was graced with the presence of most of the stars of that period's internationally successful Czech and Slovak films.
 The main program was held in Zlín's Grand Cinema, which was the largest cinema in Central Europe at that time.
 The capacity of the building, completed in 1932, was over 2,500 moviegoers!
-The Grand Cinema screens movies to this day, and regularly hosts the opening ceremony of the festival and screens the most attended films.

 Zlín is connected with film primarily due to the strong history of its film studios, which were founded in 1936 at the behest of Jan Antonín Baťa as a studio for the creation of advertising films of the Baťa footwear empire.
 With regards to the development of artistic filmmaking in Zlín, among other significant personalities working here was the director and screenwriter Elmar Klos, who, together with Jan Kadárem, won an Oscar for best foreign language film in 1965 for their film The Shop on Main Street.
 The film studio in Zlín has been dedicating itself to the production of children's films since the beginning of the 1940s.
 Over time, the studios in Zlín became the most significant center of film productions for children in former Czechoslovakia.
 Hundreds of feature, animated and mixed films have been shot here.
 Many of them have won prestigious awards, or even, as in the case of Karel Zeman, world renown.
 Zeman was not the only working artist here to be added to the history books of world cinema: Hermína Týrlová, another Oscar-winning film-maker Alexander Hackenschmied, Břetislav Pojar, Josef Pinkava, and others.